syncfusion-content/blazor-docs/blazor/treegrid/globalization.md

 {% endtabs %}

-The following output is displayed as a result of the above code example.

 ![Internationalization](images/international.png)

 > * In the above sample, **Duration** column is formatted by **NumberFormatOptions**.
 > * By default, **locale** value is **en-US**.
-If you want to change the **en-US** culture to a different culture, you have to set accordingly in **SetCulture** method.
+In order to change the **en-US** culture to a different culture, set the **SetCulture** method accordingly.

 ## Right to left (RTL)

 RTL provides an option to switch the text direction and layout of the Tree Grid component from right to left.
 It improves the user experiences and accessibility for users who use right-to-left languages (Arabic, Farsi, Urdu, etc.).
-In the Below sample **EnableRtl** method is used to enable RTL in the Tree Grid.
+In the below sample **EnableRtl** method is used to enable RTL in the Tree Grid.

 {% tabs %}